Lewy Body Dementia (LBD)

 Neurosyphilis.
 Before the introduction of penicillin, up to 30% of dementia patients admitted to mental institutions had neurosyphilis.
 This disorder, which develops about 15 years after syphilis infection, is now rare, because syphilis is typically treated before it reaches that point.

-Adapted with permission from A Guide to Alzheimer’s Disease , a special health report published by Harvard Health Publications.
+Adapted with permission from Alzheimer's Disease: A guide to diagnosis, treatment, and caregiving, a special health report published by Harvard Health Publishing.Last updated or reviewed on February 23, 2023